lilGym: Natural Language Visual Reasoning with Reinforcement Learning: Additional Results and Analysis

 \subsection{Error Analysis}

-We analyze model errors by sampling 50 erroneous development examples for each of the two \envscatter CMDPs trained with \ppo: \begin{description}[leftmargin=.1in] \item[\scst with \cnnbase] 76\% of the errors are due to invalid actions, and 24\% due to early termination.
-Among the invalid actions, 58\% are due to trying to put an item that cannot fit in the box, 24\% are due to trying to perform an action on a separator, and 18\% due to trying to remove an object from a position that does not include an object. \item[\scst with \vilt] all errors are due to invalid actions.
-Among the invalid actions, 90\% are due to trying to perform an action on a separator, and 10\% due to trying to remove an object from a position that does not include an object. \item[\scft with \cnnbase] all errors are due to invalid actions.
-Among the invalid actions, 84\% are due to trying to trying to remove an object from a position that does not include an object, 8\% are due to trying to perform an action on a separator, 4\% are due to trying to put an item that cannot fit in the box, and 4\% are due to trying to add an object on top of an existing one. \item[\scft with \vilt] 90\% of the mistakes are due to invalid actions, and 10\% due to early termination.
-Among the invalid actions, 44\% are due to trying to remove an object from a position that does not include an object, 34\% due to trying to perform an action on a separator, 10\% due to trying to add an object on top of an existing one, and 2\% due to trying to put an item that cannot fit in the box. \end{description}
+We analyze model errors by sampling 50 erroneous development examples,\footnote{If there are less than 50 errors in the development set, we analyze the entire set.
+This occurs only in \scst with \cnnbase.} for the two \envscatter CMDPs trained with \ppo, over one run: \begin{description}[leftmargin=.1in] \item[\scst with \cnnbase] 58\% of the errors are due to invalid actions, and 42\% due to direct or early termination.
+Among the invalid actions, all are due to trying to perform an action on a separator.
+Among the termination errors, 18\% are due to direct termination, and 82\% are due to early termination. \item[\scst with \vilt] 82\% of the errors are due to invalid actions, and 18\% due to direct or early termination.
+Among the invalid actions, 78\% are due to trying to perform an action on a separator, 14\% due to trying to remove an object from a position that does not include an object, 5\% due to trying to put an item that cannot fit in the box, and 3\% due to trying to add an object on top of an existing one.
+Among the termination errors, 50\% are due to direct termination and 50\% due to erroneous termination. \item[\scft with \cnnbase] 58\% of the errors are due to invalid actions, and 42\% are due to direct or early termination.
+Among the invalid actions, 63\% are due to trying to remove an object from a position that does not include an object, 24\% are due to trying to perform an action on a separator, 10\% due to trying to put an item that cannot fit in the box, and 3\% due to trying to add an object on top of an existing one.
+Among the termination errors, 90\% are due to direct termination and 10\% due to erroneous termination. \item[\scft with \vilt] 64\% of the mistakes are due to invalid actions, and 36\% due to early termination.
+Among the invalid actions, 75\% are due to trying to perform an action on a separator, 19\% due to trying to remove an object from a position that does not include an object, and 6\% due to trying to add an object on top of an existing one. \end{description}